Accessing the Course Web Site(s)

 Connect to Create (C2C)

-WELCOME - This forum is to introduce each participant.
-I ask that each of you post a note there telling about yourself.
+WELCOME- This forum is to introduce each participant.
+I ask each of you to post a note there telling about yourself.
 It is helpful to know what brings you to this course, for example, if you are teaching, what subjects and what age groups.
 What is your focus at OISE?
 Is this your first online course?
 What experience do you bring related to holistic concepts and/or using computer technology?
-You will all be sending me the answers to a survey so that I can help you to better reach your objectives and as a warmup to this Introduction View.
-Remember that the information you share will be helpful in determining learning partnerships and teams.
+You will be sending me a surveyso that I can help you to better reach your objectives.
+This is a warm-up to this Welcome - Introduction Forum.
+The information you share will be helpful in determining learning partnerships and teams.
 You are also asked to upload a small digital picture of yourself or at least, an image that you wish to be identified with.
-It is also important that you check to make sure I have the correct information on the Class Chart.
-We need to know where you are located this summer to determine your time zone for chats.
+This is your avatar.
+Please make sure I have the correct information on the Class Chart.
+I need to know where you are located this summer to determine your time zone for chats.

-There are also Forums for discussions of the readings and for commenting on the weekly discussion topics.
-You are not required to comment on EVERY single posting - one thoughtful response to each topic is minimum though you may want to get more involved in those topics that you are particularly interested in.
-It is important to keep up as the volume of postings can be quite overwhelming if you are not vigilent.
+There are Forums for discussions of the readings and for commenting on the weekly discussion topics.
+You are not required to comment on EVERY single posting!
+One thoughtful response to each topic is expected though you may get more involved in topics that you are particularly interested in.
+It is important to keep up with postings as the volume can be quite overwhelming if you are not vigilant.
 Note where you have unread messages.
-As you read messages, note the posting number, name of author and subject line for postings you plan to respond to later.
+As you read messages, note the name of author and subject line for postings you plan to respond to later.
 The forums for this summer may vary slightly from last summer as I update and change the assignments.

 Top of Page